powerhouse-inc/switchboard/frontend/README.md

 ### Environment variables

-- `API_ORIGIN` (optional, default `http://localhost:3001`): relative path or the url under which `api` service is running.
+- `API_BASE` (optional, default `http://localhost:3001`): relative path or the url under which `api` service is running.
 For example, if the `api` service is running on port 4000, the value should be `http://localhost:4000`.
 However, if the `api` is sharing the origin with the `frontend` service via reverse-proxy, providing relative path is enough (e.g.: `/backend`)

 ## Production